-Joint life insurance is almost similar to survivor life insurance; only that death benefits are paid at the first death.
+Joint life insurance is almost similar to survivor life insurance, only that death benefits are paid at the first death.
 This policy protects more than two persons (policyholders)at a go.
 Unlike survivor life cover, insurance premiums for joint life insurance are considerably much higher.
-This is because chances of one of the policyholders dying are much greater.
+This is because the chances of one of the policyholders dying are much greater.

 This policy provides life cover for a particular set period with a specific face amount tied to the same.
 If the policyholder dies within the set period, the immediate beneficiaries get the set face amount as payment.
 Should the fixed period of time elapse, the insurance company is obligated to pay the face amount to the policyholder.
 Due to the recent tax laws, endowment insurance plans are no longer considered part of life insurance.
 This makes the lump sum taxable.
 Most insurance companies have since scrapped this insurance plan.

 As the name suggests, this insurance policy is specially designed for juveniles.
 Death benefits from this cover may, however, vary based on the child’s age.

 Children under the age of 15 years, however, qualify for at least $50,000 in a lump sum, with at least 50% of the amount paid if the child survives the juvenile stage.

 There are however limitations for children under the age of 4, with the applicant earning 25% of the benefits.
 Some insurance companies offer additional benefits on juvenile insurance, such as a payor benefit rider.
 The payor benefit rider waivers future premiums on the policyholder (the child) should the guardian (the person paying the insurance) pass away.

 Commonly termed as a graded death benefit plan, senior life insurance plans provide minimal whole life coverage to eligible seniors.
 No medical exam is needed when applying for this plan.
 This policy features little to no underwriting, with benefits only paid should death occur within a specified period of time (between two and three policy years).